Low-depth amplitude estimation via statistical eigengap estimation: Gaussian-filtered ancilla-free amplitude estimation

-For the sampled evolution time $m$, we measure the corresponding amplitude amplification circuit of depth $\mathcal{O}(m)$ and record the measurement outcome $Z_m$---the measured $Z_m$-s would then act as a sparse, noisy cosine signal that induces a form of sparse discrete-time cosine transform~\citep{oppenheim2009discrete} over the discrete Gaussian.
-Inspired by statistical phase estimation techniques~\citep{wang2023quantum,ding2023even,ding2023simultaneous}, we consider the loss function as the mean square error between the observed signal and the ideal cosine signal as
+For the sampled evolution time $m$, we measure the corresponding amplitude amplification circuit of depth $\mathcal{O}(m)$ and record the measurement outcome $Z_m$---the measured $Z_m$-s would then act as a sparse, noisy cosine signal that induces a form of sparse discrete-time cosine transform~\citep{oppenheim2009discrete} over the discrete Gaussian to form a periodic Gaussian.